irevived1/irevived1.github.io/_posts/2016-10-19-vigenere_cipher.markdown

  13  14  15  16  17  18  19  20  21  22  23  24  25

 K = 10, E = 04, the difference is 06 !
-The key must be H
+The key must be G
 M = ( C -  N ) mod 26
 M = (10 - 04 + 26 ) mod 26, M = 06  //adding 26 to prevent from going negative
 ```